Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 • The town also has museums not dedicated to perfumes: the Musée Jean-Honoré Fragonard, in honor of the 18th-century painter from Grasse (no relation to the perfumers); Musée d’Art et d’Histoire de Provence, an eclectic museum with plenty of local exhibits; and the Musée Provençal du Costume et du Bijou, the costume and jewelry museum, highlighting 18th-century costumes.
 All these museums are in extraordinary settings, adding beauty to their collections.

 • And finally, Grasse is the last stop along the Mimosa Route, if you happen to be visiting in the middle of winter.
+It's one of my favorite road trips in France.

 6. Saint-Paul-de-Vence: Art galleries and medieval streets